MIDFIELDR/midfieldr/docs/articles/art-010-planning.md

 [MIDFIELD](https://midfield.online/).
 A database of anonymized student-level records for approximately 2.4M undergraduates at 21 US institutions from 1987-2022.
-In 2023, control and management of the database was transferred to the American Society for Engineering Education (ASEE).
-For further information, contact ASEE.
+In 2023, management of the database was transferred to the American Society for Engineering Education (ASEE).

 [midfielddata](https://midfieldr.github.io/midfielddata/).
 An R data package that supplies anonymized student-level records for 98,000